jschwinger233/grpcdump/README.md

 $ grpcdump -p 2379 -r etcd.pcap -f rpc.proto
 ```

-Why parsing from pcap is important?
-This is because grpcdump doesn't need to implement BPF filter (see `man 7 pcap-filter`) like `gateway snup and ip[2:2] > 576`; all you need to do, is to use `tcpdump` to generate a pcap file, then grpcdump will do the remaining.
+Parsing from pcap is important, because the grpcdump doesn't need to implement BPF filter (see `man 7 pcap-filter`) like `gateway snup and ip[2:2] > 576`; all you need to do, is to use `tcpdump(8)` to generate a pcap file, then the grpcdump will do the remaining.

 ### 4. Path Guessing

-GRPC on HTTP2 has an amazing feature: hpack header compression, which also causes trouble because we can't always capture the complete traffic from the beginning of connection, leaving us unable to hpack-decode the headers thereafter.
+GRPC on HTTP2 has an amazing feature: hpack header compression, which also causes troubles because we can't always capture the complete traffic from the beginning of connection, leaving us unable to hpack-decode the headers thereafter.

 Beside hpack issues, the missing request frames also lead to the similar consequences.